 Add beef, spices and raisins and stir while breaking up the meat.
 Cook on Medium low heat.
 You are not looking to brown the meat here, just to cook it enough so it’s no longer raw.

 2. At this point, your pan will be full of juices.
 Good! add potatoes and water and mix well, watching as the mixture grows thick and creamy.
 Cut the heat and let cool while you whip up the crust.

 3. For the piece de resistance: First of all take a deep breath.
 All better?

 Now dig out your food processor and pour in flour and salt.
-Add cubed cold margarine and start pulsing until the margarine is shredded.
+Add cubed cold butter and start pulsing until butter is shredded.
 Pulse while adding water until the mixture turns before your eyes into a lumpy bunch of dough balls.
 Pulse some more until it comes together.

 4. Dig dough out of the processor.
 Kiss processor in thanks.
 Divide ball into one bigger ball (for the bottom of the pie plate) and a smaller one for the top.
 Flatten the balls with your hand.

 5.Spread a handful of flour on your counter or kitchen table and roll the bigger ball with a floured rolling pin (or a wine bottle) into a thin disc, slightly larger than your pie plate.
 Carefully, using the rolling pin, lift onto pie plate.
 Arrange using your fingers and don’t be afraid to tear unnecessary excess on one end to patch up others.

 6. Pour in cool (I said cool!) filling and flatten with spatula.
 Roll out smaller ball and place on top, pinching with your fingers to combine the two discs together.
 Re-apply cool technique of patching if needed.
 It probably wont look perfect but believe me, once golden and crispy, no one will notice.